Soundinit/soundinit.github.io/index.md

 </p>
 -->

-Sounding is an initiative aiming to bring sound-related artists and researchers together, where they organize soundwalks and other sound-based events.
+Soundinit is an initiative aiming to bring sound-related artists and researchers together, where they organize soundwalks and other sound-based events.

 ### Events